Skip to content

 • Key Fact: 50°F is the flight-activity threshold for all NH mosquito species

-• NH Relevance: NH DHHS operates its arbovirus hotline June 1–October 31; all 5 human EEE cases in 2024 occurred August 5–18
+• NH Relevance: NH DHHS operates its arbovirus hotline June 1–October 31; both human EEE cases in 2024 (2 cases, 1 death) had onset in August

 • Action Needed: Drain standing water starting in April; apply repellent dusk hours mid-July through September